 For example, you can easily see just how wide-open award availability is to fly Qatar Qsuites from Dallas-Fort Worth (DFW) to Doha (DOH) in January 2023.

 Deals on Domestic (and Some International) Flights

-But there’s another, easier option: American has started selling select domestic flights for as low as 5,000 AAdvantage miles each way.
+Over the last few years, American has started selling select domestic flights for as low as 5,000 AAdvantage miles each way.
 They’re called Web Special fares.

 Unfortunately, AA doesn’t publish a list of which routes are eligible for this lower pricing.
 They’re unpredictable.
 And while they were originally most prevalent on shorthaul domestic hops, these discounted fares are becoming more and more widespread.
 Increasingly, these economy web special fares have become the “new norm” when booking flights.

 One important note: This cheaper, web special pricing is only available on American flights.
 You won’t find these discounted deals on partner airlines like Cathay Pacific, JAL, and others.